Partition functions on squashed seven-spheres and holography: Abstract

 \section{Abstract}

-The first result of our paper is a bottom-up model of AdS$_8$/CFT$_7$ holography without supersymmetry.
-In the bulk, we study the renormalized Euclidean free energy as a function of the squashing parameter.
-On the boundary, we study two toy models: O($N$) vector model and the massless free fermion model.
-We find nice correspondence between the free energies in the bulk and boundary both numerically and analytically.
-The second part of our main results is that we evaluate the second-order derivative of CFT free energy in terms of the squashing parameter, the result is universal and holds for generic conformal field theories.
-We studied two different squashings, one has SU(2) bundle which is the main object in the current paper, and another has U(1) bundle where our results are consistent with the conjectured formula in the literature from the gravity side.
+Our paper presents two main results.
+First, we study the renormalized free energies of Euclidean Einstein gravity in asymptotically AdS$_8$ and various field theories on a squashed seven sphere.
+In the gravity theory, we demonstrate the absence of the Hawking-Page transition, while in the field theory, we focus on the O($N$) vector model and the massless free fermion model.
+The conformal symmetry governs the universal behaviors of the free energies for small and large squashings, which we confirm numerically and analytically.
+Second, we evaluate the second-order derivative of CFT free energy with respect to the squashing parameter, finding universal results that hold for generic conformal field theories.
+We examine two different squashings, one with an SU(2) bundle, which is the primary focus of our paper, and another with a U(1) bundle, where our results align with the conjectured formula from the gravity side in the literature.